-Photo: Yolanda Bruce Fetlar is known as the ‘garden of Shetland’ – a verdant, fertile isle lying east of Yell and home to around 60 welcoming folk, has a wealth of attractions to see and enjoy among its interesting natural and ecological heritage, rare breeding and migratory birds and beautiful beaches, as well as its community events.
+Fetlar – the ‘garden of Shetland’ – a verdant, fertile isle lying east of Yell and home to around 60 welcoming folk, has a wealth of attractions to see and enjoy among its interesting natural and ecological heritage, rare breeding and migratory birds and beautiful beaches, as well as its community events.

-The excellent Interpretive Centre at Houbie (ON hópr – a landlocked bay or lagoon) is a must for visitors and has a small craft shop and credit card facilities as well as being a tourist information point.
+Photo: Brydon Thomason The excellent Interpretive Centre at Houbie (ON hópr – a landlocked bay or lagoon) is a must for visitors and has a small craft shop as well as being a tourist information point.
 Fetlar also has a shop/post office, café, community hall, primary school and various accommodation options to choose from.

 RSPB Mires of Funzie nature reserve is famous for red-necked phalaropes – long distance migrants and one of Britain’s rarest breeding birds.
 Most of the UK population breeds here but in very low numbers.
 These fascinating waders can sometimes be seen at the lush Mires of Funzie or feeding along the Loch of Funzie shoreline.
 Public access is carefully managed in the birds’ interest.
 Red-throated divers frequent the loch whilst whimbrels, Arctic skuas and golden plovers breed in the surrounding area.
 Breeding red-necked phalaropes, whimbrels and red-throated divers are sensitive and protected by law.
-RSPB Scotland’s ‘Wild about Fetlar’ leaflet gives further information, or join a RSPB Wild Wednesday guided walk.
+RSPB Scotland’s ‘Wild about Fetlar’ leaflet gives further information.

 Interpretive exhibits and a ‘geowall’ consisting of the island’s many rock types are at Funzie and the Loch of Funzie.